 The top reasons more than half of small businesses don’t have formal transition/succession plans in place include:

 - Fear of losing control.
 Coming to terms with a plan to transition management and ownership to others can be extremely difficult, as it requires an acknowledgment that you will not always be around to steer the ship.
 It is an acknowledgment of aging and mortality that you must accept if you want your company to outlast you.

 - Tax issues.
 Complex tax laws that can change over time create a sense of hurdles and quicksand that can feel overwhelming.
 Paralysis in the face of these issues prevents successful planning.

 - Lack of time.
 Running a business day-to-day often doesn’t leave natural time for business succession planning; you must intentionally carve out time for it.

 - Unidentified succession leadership.
 Running a business without a family member or key employee identified as the next leader might mean selling to an outside party, which can be frightening.

 - Fear of retirement.
 When working 60 hours or more a week is the norm, and when the business is the owner’s identity, it can be unthinkable to do anything else.
 Stepping away from the business can result in depression, unhappiness, and a loss of personal identity.

 Home truth: successful business succession of leadership and ownership does not just magically happen.
 Responsible business owners invested in the legacy of their businesses must thoughtfully create and enact plans to replace themselves.
-Start with my recently published article from our Enlighten magazine — it provides eight tips to start the process of business succession planning.
-Contact us to get started on planning a smooth transition to preserve your living legacy.
+Start with this article from our Enlighten magazine — it provides eight tips to start the process of business succession planning.